 For inverter outputs spread across a campus, can radio signal be used for connection back to the Serial Device Server or Remote Terminal Unit?
 What about a cell modem connection?

+IOU Response: TBD

 E. Bridging Connection – Facility Terminal to Utility Energy Management System

 Is Remote Terminal Unit required with private leased T1 line?